SAP/abap-file-formats/doc/decision-log/0001-json-version.md

 ### Negative Consequences

-* Build-in validation and annotation, of JSON data, in editors like eclipse or VS Code is based on `$schema` and is not accessible out-of-the box
+* Build-in validation and annotation of JSON data in editors like Eclipse or VS Code is based on `$schema` and is not accessible out-of-the box
 * The logic of assigning JSON data to its JSON schema has to be provided by a third party, since it is no longer possible to resolve the URI in the JSON data
 * Change type of `const` to number is bad, because for JSON schema the following representation of integer `1` are equivalent: `1`, `1.0`, `1.00`, ...